 Seat: 15C (Business Class)

-About 30 minutes after takeoff supper service began.
-The menu read as follows:
+The supper menu read as follows:

 And the drink/wine list read as follows: